Balatonföldvár: History

 Hungary's loss of the Adriatic Shore following the First World War caused a rekindling of interest in the bathing resorts around Lake Balaton such as Balatonföldvár.
 As a result, development of the town continued between the First and Second World Wars.
 During this time, number of renowned Hungarians enjoyed the facilities offered by the town.
 These included Gizi Bajor, Kálmán Kandó, László Németh, Jenő and Szidi Rákosi, Jenő Kvassay, Lőrinc Szabó, and György Ránki.

 Following the Second World War, further development took place in Balatonföldvár.
 The town was deemed a 'township with independent administration' in 1949.
 Larger scale development took place along the areas bordering the lake.
 Hotels, corporate and private resorts, flats, restaurants and shops were built.
 An open-air stage was erected, as well as a cultural centre and an open-air cinema.
 In keeping with the philosophy of the time, Hotel Festival, a concrete hotel comprising two eight-storey blocks was constructed in 1976.

 In 1985, Balatonföldvár became a township, and later in 1992 it became a town.
 Balatonföldvár later became the centre of the Somogy region.

 The oldest known building in Balatonföldvár was said to be the Földvári Csárda (the 'Földvár Inn').
 This inn was said to have existed from about the middle of the 18th century to the late 19th century.
 The old Földvár Inn was eventually demolished and a new one was built in its place.
 The Holovits family rented the building, enlarged it, and eventually established a modern restaurant and a small hotel.

 The design and management of the Balatonföldvár gardens was later adopted by the horticulturalist Ilona Jordanits.
-Her efforts helped Balatonföldvár win a European Competition for 'Towns and Villages in Bloom' in 1994 and the 'Entente Floral Europe' in 1995.
+Her efforts helped Balatonföldvár win a European Competition for 'Towns and Villages in Bloom' in 1994 and the 'Entente Florale Europe' in 1995.